iwanders/micro_hap/README.md

 While this is a (relatively?) feature-complete implementation, it has not been thoroughly tested or checked for correctness and security.
-Using [matter](https://en.wikipedia.org/wiki/Matter_(standard)) may be a more modern communication protocol to use instead, if your hardware can support that.

 ## Testing